 Introducing our first ground-up project: owned, developed, designed, and soon-to-be-built by Workbench.

 Located along the hills of the Soquel corridor, this pocket community of thirteen new townhomes and two newly-renovated existing homes is near parks, wineries, and just a quick bike ride from charming downtown shops and restaurants.
-Featuring our signature modern aesthetic, a carefully-refined materials palette, and expansive windows, the dwellings at Soquel offers high-end architectural design, quality construction, and a ready-built community at both affordable and market-rate prices.
+Featuring our signature modern aesthetic and a carefully-refined materials palette, the dwellings at Soquel offers high-end architectural design, quality construction, and a ready-built community at both affordable and market-rate prices.

 Supporting housing access for the Santa Cruz community, 25% of the units are classified as affordable.